Have you ever had a Pension Transfer with Sesame?

 You could be owed £1,000s in compensation if Sesame mis-sold your Pension Transfer.

-Many consumers were informed by Sesame to transfer their pension benefits from a work based pension to a private pension.
-In most cases these pensions would not provide any additional benefits, Sesame did not tell their consumers that transferring their pension would typically result in a loss of benefits such as a final salary scheme or matching contributions.
+Many customers were informed by Sesame to transfer their pension benefits from a work based pension to a private pension.
+In most cases these pensions would not provide any additional benefits, Sesame did not tell their customers that transferring their pension would typically result in a loss of benefits such as a final salary scheme or matching contributions.

 Some providers such as Sesame promoted that the pension they offered would out perform the workplace pension, this would not be the case with a riskier stock based pension and the advice given to millions of clients has been condemned by the regulator of Sesame.

-You may have been mis-sold your Pension Transfer by Sesame if any of the following statements are relevant to you:
+You may have been mis-sold your Pension Transfer by Sesame if any of the following comments are relevant to you:

-- I was not informed or advised by Sesame that by opting out of my company pension scheme I would lose the guaranteed benefits that were associated with my company pension scheme.
+- I was not advised or informed by Sesame that by opting out of my company pension scheme I would lose the guaranteed benefits that were associated with my company pension scheme.

-- I was not advised or advised bySesame that by opting out of my company pension scheme that I would lose my employer contributions that would have been paid into my company pension scheme.
+- I was not informed or told bySesame that by opting out of my company pension scheme that I would lose my employer contributions that would have been paid into my company pension scheme.

 - I felt pressured by Sesame into transferring my pension even though it posed a higher risk.